 Finally, an article by my favorite medical science writer (Eric Topol M.D) including his perspective about why “scientists” feel “scientists” have done a bad job communicating about coronavirus.

 Vaccines and prevention/protection related to COVID-19 and variants is a touchy subject not just within many (and my) families, among some (not my) friends and sadly with former (for a reason) patients.
 I want to not muck it up with my additional commentary, except to say this: the fact is, there is debate where there should never have been and there is an expectation of absolutism where science never would place one.
 This is a fantastic group of panelists and really thoughtful questions about this mess are addressed.
 See what resonates for you and please share any thoughts in the comments section.
-US Olympic Speed-skater Maame Biney courtesy of Getty Images Center of mass over the base of support is how one keeps balanced regardless of the activity.
+Center of mass over the base of support is how one keeps balanced regardless of the activity.
 Standing from sitting or as history making Maame Biney demonstrates doing something high level where the base of support might even be the mobile segment or where use of external forces is necessary too.
 Center of mass is a point at roughly about the belly button which can change based on height and/or movement in any direction.
 Sometimes people will ask about how to improve their balance and usually with some surface specific idea in mind: “How do I improve my balance so I’m not worried about falling on ice”?
 A great question and a reasonable concern at any age, though younger, athletic people don't fear the fall, or really the landing, as much as older folks do.
 Ice is a challenge because of the low friction coefficient which makes all the other skill building from balance training, mute.
 But there are some things you can do to help yourself.

 Author: